gryphonshafer/quizsage/README.md

 This is the software, data, and content behind the [QuizSage](https://quizsage.org) web site.

-## Setup
+## Installation and Setup

-To setup an instance of QuizSage, first install and setup the [Omniframe](https://github.com/gryphonshafer/omniframe) project as per its instructions.
-Then clone this project to a desired location.
-Typically, this is in parallel to the `omniframe` project root directory.

-Change directory to the QuizSage project root directory, and run the following:

-    cpanm -n -f --installdeps .
+This project requires the [Omniframe](https://github.com/gryphonshafer/omniframe) project, which is expected to be deployed in a parallel directory.
+Follow the instructions in the Omniframe README "Installation" and "Project Setup" sections.

-## Run
+## Run Application

-To run the QuizSage application, follow the instructions in the `~/app.psgi` file within the project's root directory.
+To run the project application, follow the instructions in the `~/app.psgi` file within this project's root directory.

 ## Material Data